 According to recent studies, it is a common problem to fail to make any distinction between pain efficacy, function or clinical symptoms.
 There is no doubt that pain reduction in patients with CRPS is the primary goal, while function improvement plays a secondary role.
-Another difficulty is the understanding of how to structure the treatment of the therapy, which should be treated gradually on the basis of the phases of its development and course, but that precisely because of the difficulty of diagnosis and the lack of knowledge of the pathology has a of the disease has a generally low therapeutic quality.

 There are also other modalities of intervention for the treatment of CRPS.
 There are facilities in which, in addition to pharmacological treatment, psychological support is also provided in cases of patients who also experience mental disorders as a result of the pathology, and others who offer physiotherapy sessions.

 The latter are developed in different ways that can be divided into the following phases:

 - An initial phase that sees the stimulation of movements in the patient with attention and with the active collaboration of these.
 Passive measures, taken against the patient’s will and without control, result in an increase in pain, and are therefore contraindicated, as they prevent further patient cooperation, affect CRPS and therefore may make it impossible to return functional through the formation of contractures avoiding movement.
 Often analgesics are at least partially effective and should be tested to achieve these therapeutic goals.

 - In the next phase, greater importance is given to neurological and joint rehabilitation procedures.
 This gives greater importance to the activation of movement and less importance to pain therapy.